 MTB Trail Map Serre Chevalier — Overview of Trails & Sectors

-The Serre Chevalier trail network covers over 300km of marked routes spread across four villages and multiple altitude sectors.
-The official trail map is available at rental shops and the tourist office.
-This page gives you an orientation of the key sectors and what each offers before you arrive.
+The Serre Chevalier trail network covers over 300km of marked routes across four villages and multiple altitude bands.
+The official trail map is free at rental shops and the tourist office.
+This page gives you an orientation of the key sectors before you arrive.

 Valley Structure and Sectors

-The valley runs roughly east to west, with Briançon at the east end and Monêtier-les-Bains at the west.
-The trail network is divided into altitude bands — valley floor routes, mid-mountain singletrack, and high-alpine routes above 2,000m.
+The valley runs east to west, with Briançon at the east end and Monêtier-les-Bains at the west.
+The trail network is divided by altitude — valley floor routes, mid-mountain singletrack, and high-alpine routes above 2,000m.
 Most riders spend their time in the mid-mountain band, which has the best density of interesting singletrack.

 Key Trails and Descents

-A selection of the most notable trails in the network.
-Difficulty grades follow the standard French colour system.
+Notable trails in the network.
+Difficulty grades follow the French colour system.

-The official Serre Chevalier trail map is free and available at multiple points across the valley.
-Do not rely solely on GPS apps for trails above 2,000m — the map gives context that apps miss.
+The official trail map is free and available across the valley.
+Don't rely solely on GPS apps for trails above 2,000m — the map gives context that apps miss.

-Trail conditions vary significantly through the season.
-For current conditions, the weather and conditions guide covers what to expect month by month.
+Conditions vary significantly depending on the time of year.
+The weather and conditions guide covers what to expect month by month.

 Trail Etiquette